-- 4 Ways Software Developers Can Fight Climate Change from FOSSlife
+- 4 Ways Software Developers Can Fight Climate Change — FOSSlife

-- 8 Environment-Friendly Open Source Projects from opensource.com
+- 8 Environment-Friendly Open Source Projects — Opensource.com

-- The Environmental Costs of Cryptocurrency from FOSSlife
+- The Environmental Impact of AI — FOSSlife

-- This climate action tracker shows what we’re doing right — and wrong — on the road to net-zero emissions from World Economic Forum
+- This climate action tracker shows what we’re doing right — and wrong — on the road to net-zero emissions — World Economic Forum

 Contact us to learn about partnership and sponsorship opportunities.